Emergency Response/Limiting Personnel Exposure

 - Check with your local clean air agency for information about air pollution in your area.

-- Check current air quality and industry emission data in your area.
+- Check current air quality in your area.

 - Check and follow burn bans for your area.